FudanDISC/SocioVerse/README.md

 ![furtherana](./assets/news_res5.png)

 ### Citation
-We are grateful if you find our work useful and please cite Simulate Anything as follows:
+We are grateful if you find our work useful, and please cite our paper as follows:
 ```

 ```